jamesraymondbrown/lighthouse-web-notes/README.md

 # James' Notes

 ## Summary
-This repository contains all of the notes taken by me, James Brown, during the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [James Brown](https://github.com/jamesraymondbrown) during the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.